 Drawdown allows a member to take TFC of up to 25% (or higher amount if TFC is protected) of the benefits and delay buying an annuity.
+If the plan has greater than 25% TFC, all of the benefits under the scheme have to be taken at the same time, otherwise the higher tax free cash would be lost.
 There is no requirement to take an income from the fund, however, income can be taken up to the maximum levels prescribed by the Government Actuary's Department under capped drawdown.
 There is no limit on the amount of income that can be taken under flexi-access drawdown.

 Phased drawdown is when a combination of TFC and income is used each year to provide the required income.
 Only the amount needed to provide the income is moved into income drawdown, the balance remains uncrystallised.
 Assuming that the member doesn't require the maximum permitted TFC at the start, this combination provides maximum flexibility.

 Phased Uncrystallised Funds Pension Lump Sum although this is not income drawdown it can achieve a similar result as phased income drawdown.
 The member would crystallise the amount required each year, which would be a mixture of TFC and taxed income.
 Not all plans allow phased UFPLS.

 If benefits are taken by either phased drawdown or UFPLS any protected TFC would be lost.

 There is no limit on the value of pension saving that can be built up by a member.
 However, if they exceed the lifetime allowance when they are taken, the amount in excess of the lifetime allowance will be subject to a tax charge known as the lifetime allowance charge.